YogeshBommidi/CodeAnt-React.js/README.md

 This is developed using React(yarn).
 This project took approx 16 hours to complete this asiignment.

+PREREQUISITES:
+Node.js - version 20+.
+VS Code or any other code editor.

 HOW TO RUN:
 1. clone this repository("git clone "https://github.com/YogeshBommidi/CodeAnt-assignment").
 2. Navigate to this Repository("cd CodeAnt-assignment").